andrej-kolic/playground-amazon-cloudfront-secure-static-site/README.md

 The `infra` action will:

-1. Package the static site content using `make package-static`
-2. Create an S3 bucket for CloudFormation artifacts
+1. Create an S3 bucket for CloudFormation artifacts
-3. Package CloudFormation templates with nested stacks
+2. Package CloudFormation templates with nested stacks
-4. Deploy the complete infrastructure stack
+3. Deploy the complete infrastructure stack

 The `content` action will: